Stephen-McDaniel/SmartDesktop-RStudio/README.md

 ## 🧑‍💻 Discussion

 Head over to [The YakData Community](https://meta.yakdata.com).
 You can login to comment with your Github account, a Google account or your email and a password.

+## 🎉 Releases
+What's new in the 4.1.3 release of YakData SmartDesktop with RStudio Server Open Source

+    Upgrade R from 4.1.2 to 4.1.3.
+    Make permanent package installation the default path for new package installs via the RStudio UI.
+    Updated the R session start messages.
+This is customizable in the ./yakdata/config/R/Rprofile.site file.
+    Ran tests
+    Using the main repository push to Github, I downloaded the main repository zip file and ran it per the documentation.
+    a. ✅ The R version is upgraded to 4.1.3.
+    b. ✅ Successfully ran the R sample program.
+    c. ✅ Successfully ran the shiny sample app, interacted with app
+    d. ✅ Checked that the package install works as expected, using the permanent path by default.
+    e. ✅ Checked that session start messages work as expected.